Surfacing LoadMaster SSO User Logins in Flowmon Collector

 Exporting LoadMaster SSO Logs to Collector

-previous blog post described how Kemp Flowmon Collector and Kemp LoadMaster can be combined to provide user-specific application flow analysis through the export of LoadMaster logs to a Collector and by applying specific parsing rules on Collector to the incoming logs.
+previous blog post described how Flowmon Collector and Kemp LoadMaster can be combined to provide user-specific application flow analysis through the export of LoadMaster logs to a Collector and by applying specific parsing rules on Collector to the incoming logs.

 Once you follow the instructions in the blog post that appears in the first paragraph, you have: